Obama sharply criticizes Youngkin in Va. governor's race

 Youngkin, a former private equity executive and a first-time candidate, initially made “election integrity” the centerpiece of his campaign and refused for months to say whether President Joe Biden was legitimately elected.
 He has since said that Biden was, and that there was not widespread fraud in last year’s elections.

-Obama described McAuliffe — the state’s governor from 2014-2018 — as an experienced, steady hand and told a crowd of about 2,000 people gathered outdoors at Virginia Commonwealth University in Richmond that the Nov.
+Obama described McAuliffe — the state’s governor from 2014-2018 — as an experienced, steady hand and told a crowd of what organizers said was 2,000 people gathered outdoors at Virginia Commonwealth University in Richmond that the Nov.
 2 election would “show the country and the world that we’re not going to indulge in our worst instincts.”

 The former president said he understood voters are worn down, both from the country’s divisive politics and the strain of the pandemic.
 But he said there’s too much at stake to not cast a ballot.